Horace-Jacob/Chat-bot-Project/README.md

-AI Chatbot Project using Python
+# AI Chatbot Project

+## AI Chatbot where you can ask about programming, machine learning, deep learning and AI

+** Technologies **
+- Python
+- Tflearn
+- Tkinter